gecio/gecio.github.io/docs/_imke/clusterlifecycle/deletingacluster/index.en.md

 ---

 It's quick and simple to delete Clusters in iMKE.
-The only prerequisiste is that you need a running Cluster in an iMKE Project.
+The only prerequisite is that you need a running Cluster in an iMKE Project.

 ## Finding the Cluster